wangraying/sglang/docs/benchmark/benchmark.md

 policy offers no guarantee on TTFT.
 Figure (c) has a better illustration of it.
 3. FCFS and LPM policies outperform the others across all the datasets, in terms of output throughput and TTFT.
 4. For ShareGPT dataset, the performance metrics of different schedule policies don't differ much.
-5. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT as the number of input token increases for all schedule policies, this is easy to derive.
+5. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT as the number of input tokens increases for all schedule policies, this is easy to derive.
 We also observe a trend of decreasing ITL when using FCFS, LOF and LPM policies.
 See Figures (d) and (e) for more details.

 <table>